kriansa/wmcompanion/README.md

 * NetworkManager connection status (`events.network.NetworkConnectionStatus`)
 * NetworkManager Wi-Fi status/strength (`events.network.WifiStatus`)
 * Dunst notification pause status (`events.notifications.DunstPausedStatus`)
+* Power actions (`events.power.PowerActions`)

-The general idea is to develop events very easily and they can be reused by others, even if they are not integrated in this codebase -- they just need to extend the `event.EventListener` class.
+The general idea is to develop events very easily and they can be reused by others, even if they are not integrated in this codebase -- they just need to extend the `event_listening.EventListener` class.

 ## Built-in modules